ampersandio/poodlebox/README.md

 | PUT    | `/api/students/profiles`            | Change Student Profile           |
 | GET    | `/api/students/courses/{course_id}` | Get Course For Student By Id     |
 | PUT    | `/api/students/courses/{course_id}` | Enroll Or Unenroll From Course   |

+Please refer to the API documentation for specific details about each endpoint.

 <!--
 <h4 align="center">E-Learning Portal of the Future<a href="" target="_blank"></a>.</h4>